The Best Things To Do In Buenos Aires Argentina

 During the Palacio Barolo tour, you’ll learn about the building’s unique features, like the symbolic representation of heaven, purgatory, and hell, which are integrated into its design.
 You’ll also discover fascinating stories about the building’s original owner, who had a passion for literature and architecture.

 If you don’t want to join a Palacio Barolo tour and still want to have a glimpse inside this iconic building, you can visit the Palacio Barolo rooftop bar.
-At Palacio Barolo rooftop bar, with a drink in hand, you can enjoy some of the best views of Buenos Aires.
+At Palacio Barolo’s rooftop bar, with a drink in hand, you can enjoy some of the best views of Buenos Aires.

-Have Lunch In A Buenos Aires Historic Bar
+Old-charm Things To Do In Buenos Aires: Have Lunch In A Buenos Aires Historic Bar

 Before you get to Palacio Barolo, you will pass by one of Buenos Aires’ notable bars: Los 36 Billares.
 Stop for lunch and enjoy their delicious food and period interior.